Optimal error bounds for nonexpansive fixed-point iterations in normed spaces

-Finally, we investigate the optimal stepsizes for the Krasnosel'ski\u{\i}-Mann iteration, as well as some inertial variants that have received attention recently.
-We show that the best possible rate in any Krasnosel'ski\u{\i}-Mann iteration is $O(1/\sqrt{n})$, a rate that is known to be achieved with constant stepsizes ({\em cf.} \cite{baillon1996rate}).
-Our numerical results suggest that the inertial variants of KM do not improve this rate, even when using optimal parameters.
+Finally, we investigate the optimal stepsizes for the Krasnosel'ski\u{\i}-Mann iteration, as well as some variants that have received attention recently.
+We show that the best possible rate in any Krasnosel'ski\u{\i}-Mann iteration is $O(1/\sqrt{n})$, a rate that is known to be achieved with constant stepsizes ({\em cf.} Baillon \& Bruck \cite{baillon1996rate}).
+Our numerical results suggest that the variants of Krasnosel'ski\u{\i}-Mann including extra terms do not improve this rate, even when using optimal averaging coefficients.